 - Support of Bushra and other practitioners via the Mizan Forum

 Who is this course for?

 If you are already working in women’s health you will greatly benefit from this course.
-Doulas, midwives, yoga teachers, acupuncturists, well women practitioners…. all will gain some fantastic new resources and skills.
+Doulas, midwives, yoga teachers, acupuncturists, well women practitioners…. all will gain some fantastic new resources, skills and perspectives.